Frequently Asked Questions about Animal Research

 Is animal research necessary?
 Don't alternatives like cell culture and computer modelling exist?

 While non-animal methods like cell culture and computer models can be excellent systems for understanding particular types of questions, they have limitations.
 For example, computer modeling can only be done if we already have information to put into the model.
 There is often no way of acquiring this information other than using living organisms.
 In vitro experiments using cell cultures are very useful for shedding light on mechanisms that happen inside the cell, but are usually not sufficient for understanding how different cells, tissues and organs interact inside the body.
 This means that we must use live animals to answer many of the most important scientific questions related to human health, and to understand behavior, physiology, and neurobiology in other animals.
 However, many animal researchers, including myself, do strive to adhere to the 3Rs principle when using animals in research - reduce, refine, and replace.
-This is part of the reason why I have pioneered new techniques in sparrows that allow for less invasive ways of studying stress, such as my work validating a technique for extracting hormones from feathers, and my current research using PET and CT imaging techniques to study the brain and body.
+This is part of the reason why I have pioneered new techniques in sparrows that allow for less invasive ways of studying stress, such as my work validating a technique for extracting hormones from feathers, and my research using PET, CT and SPECT imaging techniques to study the brain and body.

 Why study house sparrows in particular?

 First of all, because house sparrows have been so successful at invading new habitats (they are now spreading across Africa), we know that natural selection has favored stress resilience in this species.
 There is a long history of research on house sparrows, so there is a solid foundation of scientific knowledge we can build upon.
 Also, we can’t completely understand stress by only studying animals that were born in a cage.
 Captive-born animals don’t have the same range of physiological and behavioral responses to stress that wildlife and humans show.

 What regulations protect wild birds used in research?